From Spam to Customer 360:

 Smarter marketing is based on data

 Research has proven time and time again that customers are willing to share personal information with companies.
-As long as this results in a more personal approach and relevant offers.
+As long as this results in a more personal approach and relevant offers, that is.
 With data from the customers journey, marketers can segment their audiences according to region, gender, order history or purchase value.

 By using audience segments, you can send your customers emails with offers and information that’s relevant and increase engagement and conversion.
 You can also prevent customers who have outstanding complaints from receiving inappropriate emails.
 Comprehensive platforms such as Salesforce Marketing Cloud come with built-in automations and artificial intelligence to help you with the timeconsuming work of making selections, reporting and analysis.
 This leaves you free to create interesting and engaging campaigns.